 Whether you’re actively building social capital or not, many of the listed dimensions may already play a role in your brand strategy.
 They effectively help you form deeper relationships with customers, and complement any other growth and referral marketing strategies.

 The result?
 Even more high-quality leads and referrals.
-Review your current marketing strategies and look for other areas you can add to your social capital.
+Review your current marketing initiatives and look for other areas you can add to your social capital.

 Social currency examples